awsaavedra/awsaavedra.github.io/content/posts/ai-workflows.md

 > “There’s a lesson in that too.
 What do such machines really do?
 They increase the number of things we can do without thinking.
 Things we do without thinking, there’s the real danger.”
 ~ God Emperor of Dune

-Note: this story many be fictitious but it's irrelevant to the fact that the workflow is the point I'm getting at.
+Note: this story may be fictitious but it's irrelevant to the fact that the workflow is the point I'm getting at.
 A story does not need to be actually true to be illustrative of the point.